 Our ultimate goal is, and always has been, to help emerging writers break into the industry, and that’s exactly what our dedicated team of readers and consultants do.
 We have many years of experience behind us, and we like to think that we deliver detailed and comprehensive feedback at extremely reasonable rates ranging from $70 – $300 in price and a 3-10 day turnover is standard.

 We all take part in judging scripts for our annual Feature, TV Pilot, and Short Film Fund contests and our growing alumni of success stories shows that we’ve got a great eye for talent.
 If one of our readers recommends a script via coverage, it gets assessed by our internal team and with the readers permission, we’re able to send the script out to relevant members on our roster of industry professionals and directors, meaning that there’s also a great opportunity to gain exposure, as well as get helpful feedback, and at no extra cost to the writer!

 Want more?
 We have examples of our coverage reports online.
-Click on the links to view our Short Script Coverage, our Standard 5 Page Report, or our 10-page Development Report.
+Click on the links to view our 2-Page Report, our Standard 5 Page Report, or our 10-page Development Report.
 Writers can request a specific reader if they wish to continue a working relationship.
 You can check out our reader bios here.